delta-io/delta/README.md

 #### What if I change the underlying Delta table schema in Spark after creating the Hive table?
 If the schema in the underlying Delta metadata is not consistent with the schema specified by `CREATE TABLE` statement, the connector will report an error when loading the table and ask you to fix the schema.
 You must drop the table and recreate it using the new schema.
 Hive 3.x exposes a new API to allow a data source to hook ALTER TABLE.
 You will be able to use ALTER TABLE to update a table schema when the connector supports Hive 3.x.

+#### Hive has three execution engines, MapReduce, Tez and Spark.
+Which one does this connector support?
+The connector supports MapReduce and Tez.
+It doesn't support Spark execution engine in Hive.

 # Reporting issues